eliferin14/Visual_Servoing/README.md

 In particular, the target position will be set with a click of the mouse.

+At first I position the camera exactly in fron to fthe motor to reduce distortion as much as possible.
+Then, once the algorithm was developed, I added a chessboard to the setup to add robustness to perspective.

 ## Hardware
 - ESP32 devkit V1
 - GBM5208-75T brushless motor